eliasbagley/Pesticide/README.md

 ```swift
 Pesticide.addCommand(commandName: String, block: Array<String> -> ())
 ```
-the block takes an array of words used in the command following the commandName. e.g.
+The block takes an array of words used in the command following the commandName. e.g.
 ```swift
 Pesticide.addCommand("stab", block: { (components: Array<String>) in
                 if components.count < 1 {